Model-based clustering in simple hypergraphs through a stochastic blockmodel: Analysis of a co-authorship dataset

 We first compared our approach with the hypergraph spectral clustering (HSC) algorithm proposed in~\cite{ghos:dukk:17:aos}.
 Let us recall that spectral clustering does not come with a statistical criterion to select the number of groups.
 Looking at the partition obtained with $Q=2$ groups, spectral clustering output groups with sizes 24 and 55, respectively.
 These groups are neither characterized by the number of co-authors nor their degrees in the bipartite graph (see details in SM).
 Indeed, in our case the best clusters are not communities and their sizes are very different, while we recall that spectral clustering tends to: i) extract communities ; ii) favor groups of similar size.\\

 We then analysed the same dataset as a bipartite graph of authors/papers with the \texttt{R} package \texttt{SBM} through the function \texttt{estimateBipartiteSBM} \citep{SBM}.
 This method infers a latent blockmodel (that in fact corresponds to a SBM for bipartite graphs) and automatically selects a number of groups on both parts (authors and papers).
+The method relies on the same core \texttt{VEM} algorithm as ours, adapted to the bipartite graphs context.
 Hereafter, we refer to this method as the \texttt{Bipartite-SBM} implementation.
 Let us underline here that while the bipartite stochastic blockmodel can be written as a particular case of a HSBM, the converse is not true (see Section~\ref{sec_SM:HSBM_not_bipSBM} in the SM).
+In particular, our hypergraph SBM is not constrained by the need to cluster the set of hyperedges.

-The \texttt{Bipartite-SBM} also selected 2 groups of authors (and one group of papers).
+The \texttt{Bipartite-SBM} also selected 2 groups of authors (and 1 group of papers).
 There was one small group with 4 authors, entirely contained in our first small group; it corresponds to authors that have the highest degree in the bipartite graph and the highest number of co-authors.
 So, \texttt{Bipartite-SBM} output a very small group of the most prolific and the most collaborative authors in this dataset.
 Further details about the distinctions between these groups and the ones obtained by \texttt{HyperSBM} are given in SM.

 As a conclusion, we see that while the outputs of \texttt{Bipartite-SBM} and \texttt{HyperSBM} may seem close on this specific dataset, they are nonetheless different.
 On the other hand, and still on this specific dataset, the spectral clustering approach outputs results that are completely different from those of \texttt{HyperSBM}.